szal1k/jquery.pwstrength.bootstrap/OPTIONS.md

   Set it to `true` to activate support for Bootstrap 2.
 Incompatible with `bootstrap3` option.

-  Bootstrap 4 is the default supported version of Bootstrap.
+  Bootstrap 4 and 5 are the default supported version of Bootstrap.

 * __bootstrap3__: